yashshrivastavaa/TOP-100-Coding-Questions/Questions/01_Getting Started/04_Sum of N natural numbers/README.md

 <br>

-**Given an integer input the objective is to write a code to Find the Sum of N Natural Numbers in C++.
-To do so we simply keep adding the value of the iter variable using a for loop.**
+**Given an integer input “num” the objective is to sum up all the numbers that lay in the interval [0,num].
+To do so we’ll write a code to Find the Sum of N Natural Numbers in Java.**

 ```
 Example
-Input : num = 5
+Input : 6
-Output : 15
+Output : 21

-Where first 8 number is 1, 2, 3, 4, 5
-Sum of numbers = 1 + 2 + 3 + 4 + 5 = 15
+Explanation : 0 + 1 + 2 + 3 + 4 + 5 + 6 = 21.
 ```
 <h2></h2>
 To do so we can use different approaches to write the Java code and some such methods are mentioned below,